Tishina-org/tpcli/README.md

-# KPCli - KypolPatcher Command Line Interface
+# KPCli - KupolPatcher Command Line Interface
 Geometry Dash patcher.
 Written in Rust

 # What's that for?